Transitional Kindergarten – Jr. High

 ART: Our Art Program focuses on the basic elements and principles of Art encompassing past and present artists with various styles and techniques.
 Each student will create their own Art portfolio with the collection of all their art work throughout the year.
 Students use sketchbooks every class for design, practice, discovery, and exploration.
 Each month is dedicated to a specific artist, skill or theme, and creative projects are varied according to the grade level.
 It is believed that Art develops critical thinking and problem solving skills that will empower students throughout their lives.
 Our goal is to expose and educate students to appreciate the diversity in all art forms.
 Every year we build upon the skills and introduce new medium and tools.

-PHYSICAL EDUCATION: The Physical Education Program focuses on fitness and health concepts, skill development and sportsmanship.
+The Physical Education Program focuses on fitness and health concepts, skill development and sportsmanship.
 The goal is to provide each student the tools needed to lead healthy and active lifestyles with a positive attitude.
 Includes Presidential Fitness Program.

 • Participate in different sports/games, as well as learning the major muscles groups and stretches to prepare for physical activity.